5 fall pet hazards you wouldn’t expect

 Acorns and oak leaves

 Acorns contain tannins, which can upset your furry friend’s digestive tract if ingested.
 This can result in vomiting, diarrhea and abdominal pain.
-In some cases, kidney damage can also take place.
+In some cases, kidney and liver damage can also take place.
 Acorns can also be dangerous as they have the potential to cause blockages within the digestive tract, which can have serious consequences.
 Contact your veterinarian if you have any concerns.

 Mushrooms